semaraugusto/RollupNC_tutorial/README.md

 ## 3_single_tx
-Modify single_tx.circom.
-You've been provided with the merkle.circom file (no need to change it) and you've already implemented the eddsa.circom file on the first part of the assignment.
+Modify `single_tx.circom`.
+You've been provided with the `merkle.circom` file (no need to change it) and you've already implemented the eddsa.circom file on the first part of the assignment.

-You should copy eddsa.circom into 3_single_tx and use its template on the single_tx.circom file.
+You should copy `eddsa.circom` into 3_single_tx and use its template on the `single_tx.circom` file.
 Make sure to remove the main reference from the eddsa.circom file or the compiler will complain.

 ## 4_comparator